Primary Navigation Mobile

 • Basic interior a little drab

-• Options packs hike up the price
+• Option packs hike up the price

-Written by CJ Hubbard Published: 10 October 2023 Updated: 12 October 2023
+Written by CJ Hubbard Published: 30 August 2024 Updated: 4 September 2024

 Overview

 Other distinguishing items include eye-catching materials and colours.
 Alcantara, faux carbonfibre, copper-coloured plastics and blue leather appear on the Cupra Ateca, giving it the distinct impression of having been definitely styled by someone, rather than assembled by committee.
-It won’t be to everyone’s taste – but that’s exactly the point.
+It won’t be to everyone’s taste, but that’s exactly the point.

-A facelift in 2021 brought a new infotainment system, updated seats and other trimmings, and a mildly revised front end.
+For all this, it remains as practical as other family-sized SUVs, with five doors, five seats and a usefully large boot.
+A facelift in 2021 also brought a new infotainment system, updated seats and other trimmings, and a mildly revised front end.
 To buy one you need to visit the ‘Cupra Corner’ of your local SEAT dealership.